dsungit/netconf_rpc_dispatcher/README.md

 * --rpc `$XML_RPC_FILENAME`
 * --rpc `$XML_RPC_STRING`

 While there are dedicated functions and helper routines available in `ncclient` library that simplify NETCONF operations from a development perspective, this script takes a more generalized approach for NETCONF RPC invocation.
+This allows developers to focus on properly modeling NETCONF XML RPC payloads, rather than getting tied down by specific library functions.

 * Only NETCONF over SSH
 * No NETCONF over TLS at this time